 Practically Free Flights!

 Play the credit card points game to earn free flights with everyday spending.
 There’s really no catch as long as you’re responsible with credit.
 Just be sure to pay off the balance.
 We love taking advantage of credit card bonus sign ups.
-Chase is one of our favorite cards for the flexibility in cashing in points.
+It saves us thousands each year on travel!

-There’s also other cards out there that require less of an introductory spend.
 With careful planning – you can easily earn two free international flights in a relatively short period of time!
 Free flights is a great way to get your partner to travel more!
+If you need tips on this, get in touch with us – we’re happy to help!

 Plan Trips that Suit Their Interests, While Still Catering to Yours